 Below are quick links to important websites that may assist you with your legal matters in Scott County and Missouri.

-Felony Offense Levels and Sentencing in Sikeston, MO
+Felony Classifications and Penalties in Sikeston, MO

 - Class A Felony — minimum of 10 years and no more than 30 years in prison, or life in prison